StatCan/code-marketplace/README.md

 editors to consume.
 It does not have a frontend or any mechanisms for extension authors to add or update extensions in the marketplace.

+## Statcan workflow
+Run `make build` to generate the updated binary.
+Commit and get the new image tag and make changes to the appropriate deployment.

 ## Deployment

 The marketplace is a single binary.
 Deployment involves running the binary,